Six-step approach

 To learn how to differentiate based on clinical characteristics, specific population or context, see the three elements from page 25.

-STEP 4: ADAPT OR BUILD MODELS OF DIFFERENTIATED HIV TESTING SERVICES
+STEP 5: ADAPT/IMPROVE/BUILD MODELS OF DIFFERENTIATED HIV TESTING SERVICE DELIVERY MODELS

 The Table below illustrates how the building blocks, along with the three components, should be used to design an HIV testing service delivery model:

-STEP 6: EVALUATE AND DECIDE WHAT FURTHER DIFFERENTIATED HIV TESTING SERVICE DELIVERY MODELS ARE REQUIRED
+STEP 7: ROUTINELY EVALUATE DIFFERENTIATED HIV TESTING SERVICE DELIVERY MODELS TO ENSURE STRATEGIC MIX

 HIV testing service delivery models